webda2l/symfony-docs/routing.rst

             $routes->alias('product_details', 'product_show');
         };

+.. versionadded:: 7.3

+    Support for route aliases in PHP attributes was introduced in Symfony 7.3.

 In this example, both ``product_show`` and ``product_details`` routes can be used in the application and will produce the same result.

 .. note::

-    Using non-attributes formats (YAML, XML and PHP) is the only way to define an alias pointing to a route that you don't own.
+    YAML, XML, and PHP configuration formats are the only ways to define an alias for a route that you do not own.
+You can't do this when using PHP attributes.

-    So that you can use your own route name for URL generation, while actually using a route defined by a third-party bundle as the target of that URL generation, as the 2 definitions are not required to be in the same config file (or even in the same format).
+    This allows you for example to use your own route name for URL generation, while still targeting a route defined by a third-party bundle.
+The alias and the original route do not need to be declared in the same file or format.

 .. _routing-alias-deprecation: